 The way we stay informed is by reading our daily or weekly newspaper.
-Our expectation is for real, informed news from articulate and profient journalists.
+Our expectation is for real, informed news from articulate and proficient journalists, we need protect journalists.

 While some journalists write for political parties, real journalists work hard to investigate the facts and details of news that affect us all.
 These journalists freedom of speech is under threat.

-The freedom of press is not poplular with everyone
+The freedom of press is not popular with everyone

-In the UK we unconsiously enjoy the freedom of the press, which is:
+In the UK we unconsciously enjoy the freedom of the press, which is:

-The principle that communiation and expression through various media, including printed and electronic media, should be considered a right to be excercised freely.
+The principle that communication and expression through various media, including printed and electronic media, should be considered a right to be exercised freely.

 Such freedom implies the absence of interference from an overreaching state; its preservation may be sought through constitutional or other legal protections.